What is industrial hemp?

 Industrial hemp applications

-Hemp is also making its mark in the lighting industry.
-Companies like Foscarini and Luceplan in Italy are using hemp in their designs.
-This shows how hemp can be both beautiful and useful in high-end products.
+Hemp is also being used in the lighting industry.
+Companies in Italy have incorporated hemp into their designs.
+This reflects how hemp contributes to functional and aesthetic aspects in premium products.

 A dive into industrial hemp uses in various industries